Are there any tax benefits to being married over being single?

 No estate tax for inheritance

-One of the key financial benefits of marriage is the avoidance of estate tax, the tax normally levied on the inheritance passed down after death.
-Although any assets passed on to a decedent will be subject to this tax, married couples can leave an unlimited amount of money to their spouse without accruing estate tax.
+Marriage offers a significant financial benefit in avoiding estate tax, the tax charged on inherited assets after death.
+All assets passed down to a decedent are subject to this tax, but married couples can bypass it by leaving an unlimited amount of money to their spouse without incurring estate tax.
+It’s worth noting that the tax will only be imposed once both couple members have passed away.

 Marriage opens up eligibility for IRA contributions

-Normally out-of-work individual filers cannot contribute to an Individual Retirement Account (IRA), one of the tools most widely used to save for retirement.
-However if you are married and your spouse is working you can still contribute to an IRA using a joint income.
-Eligible married couples can either make IRA contributions into two separate IRAs or into a single combined IRA.
+Individuals who are unemployed are generally not eligible to contribute to an Individual Retirement Account (IRA), which is one of the most popular ways to save for retirement.
+However, if you are married and your spouse is employed, you may still be able to contribute to an IRA by using your combined income.
+Married couples who are eligible can choose to make separate IRA contributions or contribute to a single IRA fund together.